 Exit fees and what you should know

-The Government’s recent Aged Care reforms make it easier for you to move between providers based on your support needs.
-But if you are thinking of trying out a new provider, it’s important to check that they don’t charge any sneaky joining, moving or exit fees.
+The Government’s recent Aged Care reforms make it easier for you as a customer to move between providers based on your support needs.
+But if you are thinking of trying out a new provider, it’s important to now check that they don’t charge any sneaky joining, moving or exit fees.

 At KinCare, we want to make it as easy as possible for you to choose the most suitable provider for your needs so we won’t charge you joining, upgrade or exit fees.
 We focus on delivering a great service and being a provider that you’ll choose to stay with.
 That’s why we won’t lock you in.